davidvossel/phd/README.markdown

 ## Example Apache deployment on shared storage
 Execute an apache server with the /var/www file living on shared storage.
-NOTE, The node executing this script must be capable of ssh communication without passwords to the other nodes.

 * echo "nodes=node1 node2 node3" > /etc/phd/cluster_definition.conf
 * echo "floating_ips=192.168.122.200" >> /etc/phd/cluster_definition.conf